raymondsong00/cse15l-lab-reports/lab1.md

 ![Image](Screenshot_20230111_134144.png)

 These commands won't work for a windows computer because these commands are built for UNIX and UNIX-like Operating Systems.
+You can try these commands in your personal computer as well as when you remotely connect to ieng6.ucsd.edu and see the results.
+These commands are very useful for navigating the command line and where you are in the directories.
+The cp command allows you to copy entire directories very easily by just providing paths.
+The flags give a lot more information for each of the commands.
+Like `ls -a` shows all of the `.` files that are hidden normally.